Ciel (drink)

 Ciel is a brand of bottled water owned by The Coca-Cola Company which is bottled and sold in Mexico, Angola, and Morocco.
-As of 2015, it held a 19.4% share of the bottled water market in Mexico. bottled water brands owned by The Coca-Cola Company in multiple countries use the Ciel branding.
+As of 2015, it held a 19.4% share of the bottled water market in Mexico.
+Bottled water brands owned by The Coca-Cola Company in multiple countries use the Ciel branding.

+History

 Cola Cola Mexico introduced Ciel in 1996 in the states of Aguascalientes, Jalisco, Zacatecas, Durango, San Luis Potosi and Coahuila.
 In 1997, Ciel was released in Mexico City, and in 2001 was released in the states of Nuevo Leon and part of Tamaulipas.
 In that same year, The Coca-Cola Company released a mineral water version called Ciel Mineralizada in several markets.

 In 2002, along with the acquisition of Panamerican Beverages (Panamco) made by Coca-Cola FEMSA, The Coca-Cola Company acquired Panamco's bottled water brand Risco, and converted it into Ciel, so the brand started being available in the states of Guanajuato, Puebla, Veracruz and Michoacán.